hugomfoliv/dotfiles/README.md

-# Hugo's dotfiles
+# These are my dotfiles

 ## Installation
 Not yet tested, but should be just run the following commands...

 ```bash
 cd $HOME